Star Trek: 25th Anniversary (Game Boy video game)

 Star Trek: 25th Anniversary is a 1992 Game Boy video game developed by Visual Concepts and published by Ultra, based upon the Star Trek universe.
 The game chronicles a mission of James T. Kirk and his crew of the USS Enterprise.
 Despite having the same name, the Game Boy version is not a port of the NES game or computer versions, and is in fact a completely different game.
 It was succeeded by Star Trek: The Next Generation for Game Boy, developed and published by Absolute Entertainment the following year.

 Plot

-The Game Boy version of Star Trek: 25th Anniversary starts with Captain Kirk receiving a message from Admiral McQuilkin at Starfleet Base 4:
+The Game Boy version starts with Captain Kirk receiving a message from Admiral McQuilkin at Starfleet Base 4, alerting him that the Klingons have stolen a piece of technology needed to stop a force from annihilating countless planets.
+The player must locate the 12 fragments of the device scattered across three different worlds.

-"Greetings Captain Kirk.
-The challenge facing you today carries grave consequences for the future of the galaxy.
-A giant machine known as the Doomsday Machine now roams space, obliterating whole worlds in its path, its origin unknown.
-Having detected its approach five months ago, our Federation engineers began production of the Proto-Matter Fusion Disruptor, a powerful new device we believe to be capable of stopping the giant machine.
-Just as the planet killer entered the bounds of Federation space, a fully functional Disruptor was being installed on the U.S.S.
-Excalibur, to be taken to Sector Alpha-9, to confront the menace.
-Tragically, the Klingons, having learned of the Disruptor's existence, but not its purpose, and fearing its use against their empire, have intercepted and disabled the Excalibur.
-They have stolen the Disruptor, and unwittingly doomed countless worlds to extinction.
-Preliminary investigation has revealed that the Klingons, for purposes of security, have disassembled the Disruptor and hidden it in 12 pieces, on three separate worlds.
-Your mission is to recover the Disruptor and stop the planet killer.
-Our intelligence reports suggest planet Neural in Zeta Bootis is the best place to start your search.
-Good luck, Kirk.
-The fate of the galaxy is in your hands."

 Gameplay

 Space Travel

 These levels of the game take the form of a shoot 'em up.
 From the map, the player can move the Enterprise to different levels, including: